MicrosoftDocs/learn/learn-pr/azure/plan-your-linux-environment-in-azure/includes/2-plan-for-sizing-and-networking-of-azure-vms-running-linux.md

 As you plan for Azure virtual networks and subnets, keep in mind the following design principles:

 - Make sure address spaces don't overlap.
-The IP address spaces for your virtual networks and on-premises networks can't overlap if you want to be able to connect them.
+If you want to connect your virtual networks and on-premises networks, the IP address spaces can't overlap.
 - Use a smaller number of larger virtual networks rather than a larger number of smaller virtual networks.
 This practice helps minimize management overhead and facilitates scalability.

 ### Network bandwidth